 Any tips for taking care of yourself during social distancing you want to share with the GAF community?

 For anyone with kids, I would say to relax the rules at home.
 The last thing you need is for your own family space to turn into a battleground.
 Try and have fun and communicate.

 What are your goals for the future?

-I would like to have a long fulfilling career as a paramedic and a healthy fulfilling family environment.
+I would like a long, fulfilling career as a paramedic and a healthy, fulfilling family environment.